Synthroid and Alcohol/Food Interactions

-There are 3 alcohol/food/lifestyle interactions with Synthroid (levothyroxine) which include:
+There are 3 alcohol/food/lifestyle interactions with Synthroid (levothyroxine).

 Moderate Drug Interaction